 Keep cool when in direct sunlight

 Common sense says to limit your time outdoors on hot days, especially midday when the sun is at its hottest.
 (We’re all about making space for a siesta.)
-But when you’re outside on a very hot day, for sure wear a hat, Jelena’s coveting this one, and have a plan to find shade and use it!
+But when you’re outside on a very hot day, for sure wear a hat, and have a plan to find shade and use it!

 Jel and her partner, Pete, are athletes who train outdoor, and schedule their workouts earlier or later in the day when there are cooler temperatures.
 Packing this Skin Support Soothing Spray does double duty— the mist is cooling on contact, while the ingredients strengthen your body’s barrier layer (aka: skin).